Skip to content

 Cheapest Countries To Live or Retire in Africa

-GoBank Rates made a list of the cheapest countries in the world to live in (50 cheapest countries in the world to live in), and here we just picked out the cheapest countries in Africa to live in (nine countries).
+GoBank Rates made a list of the cheapest countries in the world to live in (50 cheapest countries to Live or Retire in Africa), and here we just picked out the most affordable countries in Africa to live in (nine countries).
+The aspect of surviving all depends on how well one manages their expenses and the overall cost of living.

 Below are the cheapest countries in Africa to live in: